 In 2020, nothing went the way anyone thought it would.
 Kids were sent home from school.
 Trips were postponed.
 Weekly group gatherings were no longer in person.
 Events were canceled.
 One of the good parts about this year, however, was the availability of the internet.
 Even though we weren’t able to meet together this year in the same way we have in the past, the internet was, and still is, able to connect us in new ways.
+As people were staying indoors more, some found creative ways to keep in touch and advertise their events, and innovative billboard advertising strategies saw a surge.
 Online video chat services we created.
 The number of individuals working and going to school from home has skyrocketed.
 Screen time likely grew as well.

 We have moved quickly towards a more electronic or virtual world than ever before.
 The event industry is most likely one of the largest industries that came to a halt earlier this year.
 This year’s VMAs were held to strict standards, as they pre-recorded the entire show, using proper social distancing practices, and no live audience.
 While it may not be like this forever, it’s safe to say liver in-person events are going to look very different in 2021, and possibly a few years to come.